zillani/k8s-resources.bkp/CNCF/5-security/readme.md

 - name: busy
   image: busybox
 ```
-Observe the pod is failing, now remove the `securityContext` and deploy again,
+Observe the pod is failing `kubectl get event` , now remove the `securityContext` , add a label and deploy again,
-Now add a lable & create the service to expose,
+create the service to expose,

 ```bash
 metadata: